PAPIsdotio/latam-2018/sponsorship-agreement.md

 The amounts below are tax-free.
 Early-stage startups of less than 2 years who have raised less than US$ 1M in funding can get a discount of 50% on the amounts below (limited availability).
 Startups of less than 4 years who have raised less than US$ 25M in funding can get a discount of 30% on the amounts below (limited availability).

-- Gold sponsorship: 7500 GBP
+- Gold sponsorship: 6000 USD
-- Silver sponsorship: 3750 GBP
+- Silver sponsorship: 3000 USD

 <table style="border: 0; border-spacing: 10px; width: 100%; text-align: center;">
         <tbody><tr>